slabs-io/page-scraper/README.md

 page-scraper
 =============

-##A sample source module for use with slabs.io.
+##A page scraping module for use with slabs.io.

 Before use run :
 ```